 Method 1: Use Aspose’s PPT to Word Converter

-If you are looking to quickly convert your PowerPoint presentation to Word, the easiest and most straightforward procedure requires you to use an online converter tool.
-Fortunately, you can perform the conversion task here on any platform.
+If you want to quickly convert your PowerPoint presentation to Word (PPT to Word or PPTX to Word), the the simplest and most straightforward method is to use an online converter tool.
+Fortunately, you can complete the conversion process on any platform.

-Whether you are on a smartphone (Android or iOS device) or computer (Windows machine or mac), you have to go through these steps to convert your presentation to a Word document:
+Whether you are on a smartphone (Android or iOS device) or computer (Windows machine, Linux or Mac), you have to go through these steps to convert your presentation to a Word document:

-- Go to the converter page at https://products.aspose.app/slides/conversion/ppt-to-word
+- Go to the PPT to Word converter page at https://products.aspose.app/slides/conversion/ppt-to-word

-- Select the PowerPoint file you intend to convert to Word.
+- Select your PowerPoint file you intend to convert to Word.

 Method 2: Convert Your Presentation in the Microsoft PowerPoint Program

 The PPT to Word conversion process here requires you to perform several tasks.
 You will have to export the file first, create handouts, format the handouts, and so on.